alberto56/dcycleblog/_posts/2017-12-18-migrating-webforms-drupal7-to-drupal8.markdown

 I did my best to make that module self-explanatory, so you should be able to follow the steps the [README file](https://github.com/dcycle/webform_d7_to_d8), which I will summarize here:

-Start by giving your Drupal 8 site access to your Drupal 7 database:
+Start by giving your Drupal 8 site access to your Drupal 7 database in `./sites/default/settings.php`:

     $databases['upgrade']['default'] = array (
       'database' => 'drupal7database',